Voters of Another Generation

 It is the voter’s generational gap, younger voters do not believe in political parties as we have seen in the past.
 How many votes, and who votes has changed drastically with more people leaving the party of their choice, changing to independent.
 This is how the world turns, from one generation to another.
 The swing was slow, but it has been evident now since the Bush/Gore election.

-The younger voters are concerned with their life, their children and family.
+The younger voters are concerned with their life, their children, and family.
 They have less time to hear all the news and try to fit into busy schedules a trip to the polling place.
 But, this can change if Government changes.
-I believe the next voting generation will be less then what we have now, they are up to date and know what bullying is, and watching television, they see it at the highest level of our Government.
+I believe the next voting generation will be less than what we have now, they are up to date and know what bullying is, and watching television, they see it at the highest level of our Government.

 The concern is about their life and how they can improve it, send their children to college, buy those sneakers, and have enough time to instill values that are firm, as America had been known for – its’ values.
 You can be sure they are hoping their issue makes it to the top of the candidate’s list, but then again, it is all here-say for the voting booth.